kylejli/CircuitSat-to-Sat/README.md

 # CircuitSat-to-Sat
 CircuitSat to Sat Polyreduction.
-ECS 120 Project
+School Project

 ## Problem
 - I wrote a Python program to polyreduce CircuitSat to Sat.